I Want To...

 - Maggie Whittum suffered a life-threatening stroke at age 33.
 Johns Hopkins neurosurgeon Judy Huang performed surgery to stop the bleeding in Maggie’s brainstem.

 - Maggie’s stroke left her with half her face paralyzed.
-Facial plastic and reconstructive surgeon Patrick Byrne performed a nerve transfer to help restore motion to her face.
+Facial plastic and reconstructive surgery helped restore motion to her face.

 - Today Maggie has resumed performing and enlightens others on the impact of stroke, inspiring patients, artists, and physicians and surgeons alike.